AAAmer91/Poultry-Helper-Demo/README.md

 - **Android App:** The mobile version of Poultry Helper is written in Java and is designed for use on Android devices.
 [Android App Demo Video](https://youtu.be/NoqWW0bsYLk)
 - **Windows App:** The desktop version of Poultry Helper is written in C# and is designed to run on Windows-based computers.[Windows App Demo Video](https://youtu.be/UQn9BFQS4BE)
 - **Website:** The website version of Poultry Helper is written in C# and html using Blazor.Net framework and Azure hosting services.
+[Link to the website](https://poultryhelperblazorserver20231009104149.azurewebsites.net/)

 ## Features